" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Whisk olive oil, lemon juice, tahini, garlic, cumin, salt, and pepper together in a small bowl.

 If the dressing is too thick, mix in one tablespoon of water to make it thinner.
-The tahini adds creaminess.
 Check the seasoning and balance it with extra salt and lemon juice as needed

 Assemble the Bowl